BUY-US |

-This was a complex book with quite a long cast of characters.
-It was just a little too complex for me, and whilst the sci-fi/fantasy genres are comfortably settling themselves onto my bookshelf, this didn’t enthral me as much as I hoped and is probably a novel for true aficionados of the genre.
+This is a complex book with quite a long cast of characters.
+It was just a little too complex for me, didn’t enthral me as much as I hoped and is probably a novel for true aficionados of the (sci-fi) genre.

 The story is about humans cohabiting with the Tofa on their planet, Tofarn.
 The Tofa are quite an enigma, and neither race fully understands each other.
 Mara is a scientist who proposes a selection of host mothers carry twins: one human, one Tofa.
 Her theory is that the natural bond between twins will help both races learn more about each other and lead to a more integrated—and peaceful—existence between the races.
 Mara herself is a twin, but her brother died before birth.
 However, he is alive and well in her imagination and becomes her mentor and counsellor.
 The project has a promising future: on paper, it seems a feasible and sound plan, but of course, it’s never wise to underestimate obstinacy, narrow-mindedness, selfishness or controlling opposition…